TeamPracticalProjects/WellSystemMonitor/README.md

 ### .vscode folder.
 Contains project information for the Particle Workbench editor.
 ### AlertTester folder.
-Contains firmware for a unit test routine to test out the WSMAlertprocessor library.
-Use in conjuction with WSMAlertprocessor.h and
+Contains firmware for a unit test routine to test out the WSMAlertProcessor library.
+Use in conjuction with WSMAlertProcessor.h and
-WSMAlertprocessor.cpp
+WSMAlertProcessor.cpp
 ### Documentation Folder.
 Contains documents about the project, including: